meinstein/react-sage/README.md

 // Available hooks.
 import { useForm } from 'react-sage'
 import { useQuery } from 'react-sage'
+import { useBatchQuery } from 'react-sage'
 import { useMutation } from 'react-sage'
+import { useBatchMutation } from 'react-sage'
 import { useFilePicker } from 'react-sage'
-import { useBatchMutation } from 'react-sage'
 import { usePersistedState } from 'react-sage'
 ```